eclipse-tractusx/traceability-foss/docs/arc42.md

 ### Overview

-#### Scenario 1: Startup interaction with IRS Policy Store
+#### Scenario 1: Startup interaction with the IRS policy store

 The Trace-X instance defines a constraint which is required for data consumption and provisioning.
 Trace-X retrieves all policies by IRS and validates if one of the policies contains the required constraint given by Trace-X.
 If a policy with the constraint exists and is valid, the process ends.
 If the policy is not valid, it will create one with the given constraint.

-This sequence diagram describes the process of retrieving or creating policies within the IRS Policy Store based on the constraint given by Trace-X.
+This sequence diagram describes the process of retrieving or creating policies within the IRS policy store based on the constraint given by Trace-X.

 ![arc42_015](https://eclipse-tractusx.github.io/traceability-foss/docs/assets/arc42/arc42_015.png)
 ```bash